 Looking for the right website builder for your business site?
 Be sure to check out our Best Website Builder Review to learn more.

 What Is WordPress.com?

 WordPress.com is a for-profit website building and hosting platform that uses WordPress.org software.
 The site began as a blogging platform but now hosts multiple kinds of websites, including online stores.

 WordPress.com offers dozens of attractive, customizable templates at a reasonable price.
 The platform is especially suited to creating eye-catching blog pages, which can help a small business to attract traffic and create brand awareness with quality content.

 Sites created with WordPress.com are highly flexible.
-Templates and pricing plans can be changed at any time as your business grows.
+Templates, themes, and pricing plans can be changed at any time as your business grows.

 The WordPress.com design dashboard is not as beginner-friendly as some other platforms, especially since it lacks a drag-and-drop function.
 It offers minimal photo editing capability, and its free and lower-priced plans offer limited user support other than pre-made WordPress.com tutorials.

 - Video tutorials to help learn the software

 - Design dashboard does not use drag-and-drop functionality

 - Lower pricing tiers include ads and WordPress.com branding